Jochen0x90h/BomTool/support/conan/README.md

 It generates CMakeUserPresets.json which can be used by IDEs such as VSCode

-## Install to Conan Cache
+## Install executable to ~/.local/bin

-To install to the local conan cache, run
+To install to ~/.local/bin, run

 ```
-python create.py
+python install.py
 ```